yifancheng-ucsf/AR-Decon/README.md

 ```bash
 ardecon half-map1.mrc half-map2.mrc full-map.mrc --mask mymask.mrc
 ```
+The runtime of the command scales with the map’s box size.
+As a reference, processing a map with a box size of 256 typically takes approximately 5 minutes.
 After the command completes, the deconvolution result can be found in the `ardecon` directory (can be customized, see [Advanced Usage](#advanced-usage-parameter-optimization)), with a filename ending in `_Decon.mrc`.

 **Note**: For detailed instructions with comprehensive examples, refer to the [**Tutorial**](tutorial/Tutorial.md).